 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
-We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
-The extent to which our procedures are capable of detecting irregularities, including fraud, is detailed below.
+We design procedures in line with our responsibilities, outlined above, to detect irregularities, including fraud.
+The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.
+The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below.
+However, the primary responsibility for the prevention and detection of fraud rests with both those charged with governance of the entity and management.